 Similar to gyokuro shade-grown green tea, genmaicha is also known to help improve oral health thanks to the polyphenols contained in its leaves.
 The antibacterial properties found in genmaicha kill bacteria that cause tooth decay, cavities, and bad breath.
 With this in mind, consider going for genmaicha brown rice green tea to improve your overall dental health rather than your usual coffee.

 The thyroid is a gland that regulates the body’s metabolism and controls the production of important hormones.
 The presence of selenium in genmaicha contributes to regulating thyroid hormones.
 Selenium deficiency may cause your thyroid to secrete too many or too few hormones, which can lead to poor vision, fatigue, or sleeping problems.

-Green tea naturally contains polyphenols that provide antioxidants to your liver while detoxifying your body.
+In fact, green tea naturally contains polyphenols that provide antioxidants to your liver while detoxifying your body.
 Since genmaicha is mixed with sencha, drinking genmaicha throughout the day will help boost your immune system while continuously cleansing your body of toxins.

-Genmaicha is lighter and easier to drink than other green teas with the same properties and with its distinct flavour, it may well become one of your favorites.
-Since the tea on its own is mild, many tea producers like to blend in matcha for a bolder taste, commonly known as Matcha Iri Genmaicha.
-Next time you want to venture out and try a new tea, why not give genmaicha a try!
+Genmaicha is lighter and easier to drink than other green teas, and with its distinct flavor and delicious rice aroma, it will surely become one of your favorite teas.
+Many tea producers like to blend in matcha for a bolder taste, commonly known as Matcha Iri Genmaicha.
+Our Genmaicha Suzu from Kyoto includes matcha for an energizing and toasty brew: